-Quote management software can save time and increase productivity for managed services providers (MSPs), but, as with any tool, you have to use it right.
+Quote management software can save time and increase productivity for managed services providers (MSPs), but, as with any tool, you have to use it correctly.

 The Benefits of PSA Integration

-When someone emails Great White North looking for new services or solutions, the PSA tracks the communication and generates a ticket for the quote.
-If the request comes in through the help desk, a technician will generate a ticket manually.
+When someone emails an MSP looking for new services or solutions, the PSA tracks the communication and generates a ticket for the quote.
+If the request comes in through the help desk, a technician can create a ticket manually.

-Quote management software, integrated with Great White North’s distributor accounts, makes it quick and easy to locate parts, compare pricing, and check warehouse availability, saving time it took to check various vendor websites manually.
+Integrated with an MSP’s distributor accounts, Quote management software makes it quick and easy to locate parts, compare pricing, and check warehouse availability, eliminating the need to check various vendor websites manually.

-The quoting tool’s templates, configured to match Great White North’s brand, offerings, and preferences, streamline the process of generating a quote, whether it’s for a widget or a service.
-Lefebvre says the notes field of their quote templates gives them the ability to streamline processes even further.
-For example, if an order includes a split shipment, it can be entered on the quote.
+You can configure the quoting tool’s templates to match your brand, offerings, and preferences and streamline the process of generating a quote for a widget or a service.
+The notes field of a quote template allows MSP teams to streamline processes even further.
+For example, if an order includes a split shipment, it can be entered into the quote.
 Those notes are carried over to the PSA, so the dispatcher and procurement automatically have that information.

-Great White North’s quote management software also streamlines the sales process.
-The software provides clients with an online link so they can view and approve quotes online — and their PSA notifies the rep to follow up.
+Quote management software also streamlines the sales process.
+For example, the software provides clients with an online link so they can view and approve quotes online — and their PSA notifies the rep to follow up.

 Quoting Best Practices